-Where enterprise messaging is concerned, the best corporate messenger app will be the one that fulfills all of the company’s professional requirements through its specific feature set.
+Where enterprise messaging is concerned, the best corporate messenger app will be the one that fulfils all of the company’s professional requirements through its specific feature set.
 At Zenkit, a productivity software-suite company, we use Zenchat as our enterprise messenger particularly because of the task management feature to keep team members updated on individual tasks or stages in both the project and product development.

 Team members use a variety of chat apps such as WhatsApp, Line, and Kakaotalk outside of the office when communicating with family and friends.
 Their choice of personal chat apps is strongly dependent on their personal network pool.

-(Overview of) 10 messenger apps for business*
+(Overview of) 10 Messenger Apps for Business*

 *in no particular order

-WhatsApp is a free and reliable messaging and calling app, initially created to be the alternative to SMS.
+WhatsApp is a free and reliable messaging and calling app, initially created to be an alternative to SMS.
 The messaging service’s desire is to allow people to communicate and stay in touch with family and friends, anytime and anywhere in the world.
 WhatsApp is the most-used instant messaging app with approximately 1.6 million monthly active users.